 Using a Dictionary and Conditional Logic

-Your current EPL program sends all Alert events sent to it from the SensorMonitor.
+Your current EPL program sends all Alert events it receives from the SensorMonitor.
 It does not do any checking of the Alert messages before it sends them to external receivers.

 In this lesson, you’ll use a dictionary and an if condition to add some filtering to your program to avoid sending duplicate Alerts or Alerts that have lower telemetric readings than Alerts that have already been received (and sent).